huggingface/transformers/docs/source/en/models.md

 PyTorch model weights are initialized as torch.float32.
 To load a model in a different data type, like torch.float16, it requires additional memory to load the model again in the desired data type.

-Explicitly set the [torch_dtype]() parameter to directly initialize the model in the desired data type instead of essentially loading a model twice (torch.float32, torch.float16).
+Explicitly set the [torch_dtype](https://pytorch.org/docs/stable/tensor_attributes.html#torch.dtype) parameter to directly initialize the model in the desired data type instead of loading the weights twice (torch.float32, torch.float16).
 You could also set `torch_dtype="auto"` to automatically load the weights with the most optimal memory pattern (the data type is derived from the model weights).

 <hfoptions id="dtype">
 <hfoption id="specific dtype">